-- Each member is subject to an Annual Allowance for all contributions (personal and employer) which is £40,000 for the 2014/15 tax year.
+- Each member is subject to an Annual Allowance for all contributions (personal and employer) which is £40,000 for the 2017/18 and 2018/19 tax years.
 If this is breached, there is a tax charge on the SSAS member personally.
 There is, however, a carry-forward provision for the Annual Allowance.

-- There is more information on employer contributions (RPSM05200000) and the Annual Allowance on the HMRC website.
+- There is more information on employer contributions and the Annual Allowance on the HMRC website.

 How do I get money out of a SSAS?